 We discovered you can make your own foaming dish soap.

-The link in the previous sentence brings you to an article I wrote four years ago when I first gave this strategy a try – and we’ve been doing it ever since!
+The link in the previous sentence brings you to an article I wrote a few years ago when I first gave this strategy a try – and we’ve been doing it ever since!
 I LOVE my homemade foaming dish soap.

 That article also shared the method I use.
 Once you have a foaming dish soap bottle, you can keep refilling it with your own mixture by simply filling the foaming bottle with a little bit of liquid dish soap and then filling it the rest of the way with water.